 The financial and societal benefits of energy efficiency are widely understood.
 However, the regulatory and market mechanisms for promoting energy efficiency that have emerged over the past thirty years have focused on “skimming the cream” from buildings, and have been largely successful in that effort.

-However, these existing mechanisms cannot support the deep energy efficiency improvements that we now need.
+These existing mechanisms cannot support the deep energy efficiency improvements that we now need.

 - They were not designed for that purpose.